stdevPavelmc/mailad/Features.md

 You have two options to declare an address/domain not welcomed: DROP or REJECT

 - **DROP**: this is a shortcut to the trash bin, a redirection to /dev/null.
-It accepts the mail but trash it ride away.
+It accepts the mail but trashes it immediately.
 - **REJECT**: Explicitly reject the email, you can even specify an reject code and text.

 The file has some examples, you can check the [list of SMTP server return codes](https://en.wikipedia.org/wiki/List_of_SMTP_server_return_codes) to learn how to respond, look for the 5XX codes, 511 is recommended.

-**Warning:** You need to make a `postmap lista_negra && postfix reload` every time you change the content of the file, to generate the binary code postfix need and to apply the change.
+**Warning:** You need to make a `postmap lista_negra && postfix reload` every time you change the content of the file, to generate the binary code postfix needs and to apply the change.

 [Return to index](Features.md#mailad-features-explained)

-## Manual headers and body checks lists
+## Manual headers and body check lists

 ### Header checks

-The header checks are stated in a file: `/etc/postfix/rules/header_checks`.
+The header checks are stated in file: `/etc/postfix/rules/header_checks`.

-This file uses regular expressions to match the content, you can match phrases on the subject line of messages and so on, the file has an example up on you can build your rules.
+This file uses regular expressions to match the content, you can match phrases on the subject line of messages and so on, the file has an example to help you build your rules.

 One example for a rule is to match and reject mails from certain Mail User Agents (the software people's use to send emails) or for some version of them that are known to be deprecated and not valid.